algimantas/core-protocols/en/check-out.md

 # Check Out

 Check Out requires that your physical presence always signifies your engagement.
-You must Check Out when you are aware that you cannot maintain the Core Commitments or whenever it would be better for you to be elsewhere.
+You must Check Out when you are aware that you cannot maintain the [Core Commitments][commitments] or whenever it would be better for you to be elsewhere.

 ## Steps